AlexCuadron/OpenHands/evaluation/benchmarks/aime2025/README_SINGLE_ROLES_V2.md

 1. `single_message_prompt.py`: Provides a modified version of the `run_controller` function that ensures all instructions are sent in a single user message and prevents any additional user messages.
 2. `agent_controller_patch.py`: Patches the `AgentController` class to ensure it properly handles our single message approach.
 3. `single_role_messages.py`: Provides functionality to ensure there is only one user message and one assistant message.
+4. `llm_logging_patch.py`: Patches the LLM logging mechanism to ensure that only user and assistant roles are used in the logged messages.
-4. Updates to `run_infer.py`: Modified to use our patched components.
+5. Updates to `run_infer.py`: Modified to use our patched components.

 ## Usage